tslocke/hobocookbook/manual/generators/install_plugin.markdown

 from rubygems.org or any other gem source listed in your Gemfile.
 If the second argument contains a colon (:), it is assumed to be a git URL.
 Otherwise it is considered to be a path.

-If you are installing a Hobo theme, you probably want to use the options `--subsite=front --css-top`.